poseidon-framework/poseidon-framework.github.io/trident.md

 trident summarise -d ... -d ...
 ```

-which will show you context information like -- among others -- the number of individuals in the dataset, their sex distribution, the mean age of the samples (for ancient data) or the mean coverage on the 1240K SNP array in a table. `summarise` depends on complete .janno files and will silently ignore missing information.
+which will show you context information like -- among others -- the number of individuals in the dataset, their sex distribution, the mean age of the samples or the mean coverage on the 1240K SNP array in a table. `summarise` depends on complete `.janno` files and will silently ignore missing information.

 You can use the `--raw` option to output the summary table in a simple, tab-delimited layout.

 #### Survey command

-`survey` tries to indicate package completeness (mostly focused on `.janno` files) for poseidon datasets.
+`survey` tries to indicate package completeness (mostly focused on `.janno` files) for Poseidon datasets.

 <details>
  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Command line details</b></summary>